attilaczampo/Online-Shop/AccessModifiers.md

 ## 3. Protected
   The type/ member can be accessed only by the code in the same class or a class the derives from another class.
 ## 4. Internal
+  The type/ member can be accessed by any code inside it's own assembly.
+It cannot be accessed in other assemblies.
 ## 5. Protected Internal
+  The type/ member can be accessed by any code inside it's own assembly and/ or in a derived class in other assembly.
 ## 6. Private Protected
+  The type/ member can be accessed only by the code in the same class/ sturct and in a class that derives from this.

 # Class, records and structs accessibilities